|Distance||177 miles (285 km)|

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-The information above was last checked on 6/14/21.
-Remember to review the latest COVID-19 travel safety regulations for your train to Copenhagen from Hamburg as this information can change.
+The above information was last checked on 9/26/21.
+Remember to check the latest COVID-19 travel safety regulations for your train to Copenhagen from Hamburg closer to your date of departure here

-The current restriction level for your return trip by train from Copenhagen to Hamburg is: Restricted
+The current restriction level for your return trip by train from Copenhagen to Hamburg is: Partially open

-Reentry to Germany is allowed for: Entry is restricted for citizens and permanent residents of Denmark
+Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Denmark

 What are the requirements?

 The government of Germany has imposed these measures to reduce the spread of COVID-19: